pantheon-systems/documentation/source/content/global-cdn.md

 ---
 title: Pantheon Global CDN
-description: Improve Site Performance and Security
+description: Improve Site Performance and Security with Pantheon's Global CDN.
-earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
+reviewed: "2020-02-27"
-searchboost: "200"
+tags: [CDN,security]
-reviewed: "2020-02-26"
+categories: [develop]
 ---

 Pantheon's [Global CDN](https://pantheon.io/global-cdn) is a core platform offering, with improved performance and security for customer sites.
 Content is served from 70+ global **POP**s (Points Of Presence) where site pages and assets are cached, and [HTTPS](/https) certificates are fully managed using [Let's Encrypt](https://letsencrypt.org).